kubernetes-sigs/cluster-api/docs/proposals/20210310-opt-in-autoscaling-from-zero.md

 ```
 _Note: the `ResourceList` and `ResourceName` referenced are from k8s.io/api/core/v1`_

-`platform.NodeSystemInfo` is a struct that contains the architecture and operating system information of the node, to
+`platform.NodeInfo` is a struct that contains the architecture and operating system information of the node, to
 implement in the `util` package of the `cluster-api` project.
 The defined types and constants are exported for use by the
 cluster-api providers integrations.
 Its definition would look like this: